loganrooks/robotic-psalms/README.md

 Future development will focus on enhancing the artistic capabilities and achieving a more sophisticated sonic aesthetic, as outlined in the [Artistic Specification](./artistic_specification.md).
 Key planned features include:

-*   **Improved Vocal Processing:** More robust formant shifting (REQ-ART-V01), enhanced vocal effects chain focusing on reverb and delay (REQ-ART-V02).
+*   **Improved Vocal Processing:** Initial robust formant shifting using `pyworld` (REQ-ART-V01) is integrated.
+Future work includes enhancing the vocal effects chain focusing on reverb and delay (REQ-ART-V02).
 *   **Ambient Texture:** More complex pad and drone generation (REQ-ART-A01, REQ-ART-A02).
 *   **Effects Refinement:** High-quality reverb (e.g., FDN or convolution) (REQ-ART-E01), improved spectral freeze (REQ-ART-E02), refined glitch effects (REQ-ART-E03), and saturation (REQ-ART-E04).
 *   **Melodic Control:** Guiding vocal synthesis with melodic input (REQ-ART-MEL-01, REQ-ART-MEL-02, REQ-ART-MEL-03).

 **Known Issues:**
-*   Formant shifting can sometimes introduce audible noise artifacts.
+*   The `pyworld`-based formant shifting, while robust, may still introduce subtle artifacts depending on the audio and shift factor.

 ## Troubleshooting